ManojC/socket-io/README.md

 After installation go to the root directory (where app.js file is present) and then fire command node app.js to run the application !

-Special thanks to <a href='https://github.com/debo-personal/'>Debajit Majumder</a> for helping me.
+Special thanks to [Debajit Majumder](https://github.com/debo-personal/) for helping me.

 Enjoy the chat, cheers !